ektrah/libsodium-core/CONTRIBUTING.md

 #### Unit Tests

 Unit tests must be present for all functionality that calls into `libsodium`, and should be present for functionality in this project.
 When possible, the test values from `libsodium` should be used.
 Unit tests are ran as part of the CI process, and must pass for a change to be merged.

-#### Security

-As the purpose of this library is to make it easier for developers to implement secure crypto, all changes must meet the following requirements:

- * Must not introduce a weakness, or potential weakness.
-If there is doubt, a change won't be merged.
- * Must not add confusion to the interface.
-Usability is critical.
- * Must not reference libraries beyond [libsodium](https://github.com/jedisct1/libsodium) and those shipped with the .NET Framework.
- * Code must be clear, readable, well commented.
-Code the isn't clear makes audits more difficult.
- * Must not include crypto implementations.
-All implementations must be in `libsodium`.